AlexZak135/DC-Public-Safety/README.md

 causal inference and NLP techniques, as well as the results of other noteworthy summary statistics, to best display the main findings and takeaways.

 ## Files
 This is the [R script](https://github.com/AlexZak135/DC-Public-Safety/blob/main/Code/DC-Public-Safety-Code.R) containing the code used for this analysis, and this is the [dataset](https://github.com/AlexZak135/DC-Public-Safety/tree/main/Data) used in the R script.

 ## Outputs
-These are the [data visualizations](https://github.com/AlexZak135/DC-Public-Safety/tree/main/Outputs) that represent the main findings from the NLP techniques used to analyze the open-ended survey questions.
+These are the [data visualizations](https://github.com/AlexZak135/DC-Public-Safety/tree/main/Outputs) that represent the main findings from the techniques used to analyze both the quantitative and qualitative survey questions.